MapleCodeID/NameSint/README.md

 Commands to use the 2 main functions:
   -s, --search    <name / username>      Find all target accounts -p, --positives <name / username>      Show positives accounts

+others commands:
+  -v, --version       displays the version of the tool -ns, --name_site    lists all sites

 Options:
--h, --help          show this help message and exit -v, --version       displays the version of the tool -ns, --name_site    lists all sites
+-h, --help          show this help message and exit
 ```